A woman with short hair smiling, holding a notebook in front of her, standing in front of a textured wall.

 June Nelson is a contemporary artist living in Lewes, East Sussex, whose work focuses on drawing and painting, often shaped by personal narrative, social observation., and history.
 She is particularly interested in female agency and bearing witness to silenced lives.
 Raised in industrial South Wales, she brings a grounded, reflective sensibility to her practice.

 Nelson is a studio member at Phoenix Artspace in Brighton and also works at Towner Eastbourne, engaging with the wider arts community.
 Her work has been exhibited nationally and internationally.
 Her installation Cabinet of Imagined Mirrors was shown at the Liverpool Biennial Independents 2006.
 She has twice been shortlisted for the Trinity Buoy Wharf Drawing Prize, with her smoke drawings.
-In 2025, she presented a solo show at Phoenix Artspace, Brighton (Diving Queens: Portraits of Resilience), and has recently had two works from the series selected for the exhibition 100/50 (Who’s counting?) at Unit 1 Gallery | Workshop, London.
+In 2025, she presented a solo show at Phoenix Artspace, Brighton (Diving Queens: Portraits of Resilience), and has recently had two works from the series selected for the exhibition 100/50 (Who’s counting?) at Unit 1 Gallery | Workshop, London, and been lonlisted for the Jackson’s Art Prize.
+She is an alumna of the Turps Offsite mentoring programme for painters.

 STATEMENT